Allyson Content Group

 This mass exodus from social media can teach all generations something about finding balance, joy, and connection.
 But what’s the takeaway for those who work in industries heavily intertwined with the social media realm?

-So let this be your little reminder to rethink your social media habits and go touch some grass.
+So, take this moment to think deeply about your social media habits and go touch some grass!

 Social Media